k21971/EvilHack/doc/evilhack-changelog.md

   attack spell to evocation spell
 - Fix: logic when invoking the Eye/Hand of Vecna, make its behavior be more inline with how death magic affects monsters
+- Peaceful and tame monsters not killed by the spell 'Power Word Kill' that take damage will become hostile